-There is no substituent to active adult supervision whenever children are in, on, or around water.
+There is no substitute for active adult supervision whenever children are in, on, or around water.

 Find age-appropriate swim lessons for your child, but keep in mind that lessons do not make your child "drown-proof"

-Lifeguards aren't babysitters; always keep your eyes on your child
+Lifeguards are not babysitters; Always remember to keep your eyes on your child

 Actively supervise kids whenever around the water—even if lifeguards are present.

-Do not just drop your kids off at the public pool or leave them at the beach.
-Designate a responsible adult to supervise.
+Do not drop your kids off at a public pool or leave them at the beach.
+Always designate a responsible adult to supervise.

 No one should ever swim alone.
 There should always be at least 2 able-bodied adults in or near the water at all times.

 Establish rules for your family and enforce them without fail.
 For example, set limits based on each person’s ability, do not let anyone play around drains and suction fittings, and do not allow swimmers to hyperventilate before swimming under water or have breath-holding contests.
 Never swim alone.
-Don't dive into unknown bodies of water.
-Don’t push or jump on others.
-Be prepared for an emergency
+Do not dive into unknown bodies of water.
+Do not push or jump on others.
+Be prepared for an emergency.